FedericoMilanesio/FedericoMilanesio/README.md

 ---
-- :microscope: PhD student in Physics, studying neural networks and machine learning at the University of Turin.
+- :microscope: PhD student in Physics, studying neural networks and machine learning in the [Biophys group](https://biophys-turin.github.io/) at the University of Turin.
 My researh focus on studying learning dynamics for simple network to extract general behaviors for different architectures.

 - 😄 Pronouns: He/Him